ebi-gene-expression-group/atlas_annotations_ensembl/README.md

 ### Debug for empty columns(gene attributes)

 There will be instances where gene attribute values will be missing in the E!
 JSON dumps.
-For those species and attributes values that are missing can be found by running the below script
+For those species and attributes, the missing values can be found by running the script below:
 ```
 export ANNOTATIONS_PATH=/ebi/microarray/home/suhaib/json_Ensembl/annotations
 bash test/run_check_empty_columns.sh